Salman Rushdie: Personal life

-Rushdie has been married five times and has two children; his first four marriages ended in divorce.
-He was first married to Clarissa Luard, literature officer of the Arts Council of England, from 1976 to 1987.
-The couple had a son, Zafar, born in 1979, who is married to the London-based jazz singer Natalie Coyle.
-He left Clarissa Luard in the mid-1980s for the Australian writer Robyn Davidson, to whom he was introduced by their mutual friend Bruce Chatwin.
-Rushdie and Davidson never married, and they had split up by the time his divorce from Clarissa came through in 1987.
-Rushdie's second wife was the American novelist Marianne Wiggins; they were married in 1988 and divorced in 1993.
-His third wife, from 1997 to 2004, was British editor and author Elizabeth West; they have a son, Milan, born in 1997.
-After a miscarriage, the couple ended their relationship in 2004.
+In 1976, Rushdie married Clarissa Luard, literature officer of the Arts Council of England, with whom he has a son.
+Rushdie left Clarissa in the mid-1980s for Australian writer Robyn Davidson, to whom he was introduced by their mutual friend Bruce Chatwin, a fellow writer.
+Rushdie and Davidson never married, and had separated by the time his divorce from Clarissa came through in 1987.
+Rushdie and American writer Marianne Wiggins married the next year.

+In 1991, Rushdie bought a safe house at 9 The Bishops Avenue in the London Borough of Barnet, where he lived with his family from the next year until his immigration to the United States in 2000.
+Rushdie and Wiggins divorced in 1993.
+In 1997, Rushdie married British editor and writer Elizabeth West, with whom he has a son.
+The couple separated after a miscarriage.

+In 1999, Rushdie underwent an operation to correct ptosis.
+According to Rushdie, ptosis had made it increasingly difficult for him to open his eyes.
+He stated: "If I hadn't had an operation, in a couple of years from now I wouldn't have been able to open my eyes at all."

-In 2004, very shortly after his third divorce, Rushdie married Padma Lakshmi, an Indian-born actress, model, television personality, producer, author, businessperson, and activist.
-At the time of their first meeting in 1999, Lakshmi was 28, while Rushdie was 51.
-Rushdie stated that Lakshmi had asked for a divorce in January 2007, and later that year, in July, the couple filed it.
-Padma Lakshmi criticized Rushdie as insecure and spoiled, stating he constantly craved praise and demanded "frequent sex."
-She claimed he referred to her as a "bad investment."
-Lakshmi also said that Rushdie was insensitive to her painful endometriosis.
+Since his immigration, Rushdie has lived mostly near Union Square, Manhattan, New York City.
+Rushdie married Indian-American television presenter and model Padma Lakshmi in 2004 after divorcing Elizabeth West the same year.
+At the time of their first meeting in 1999, Rushdie was 51 years old, while Lakshmi was 28 years old.
+Lakshmi asked for a divorce in January 2007, according to Rushdie, and the couple filed for it in July.
+She has criticized him as insecure and spoiled, stating that he constantly craved praise and demanded "frequent sex".
+Lakshmi has claimed that Rushdie had referred to her as a "bad investment" and was insensitive to her painful endometriosis.
+Rushdie and American poet Rachel Eliza Griffiths married in 2021.

-Following his split from Lakshmi, Rushdie was frequently seen with various women, including Riya Sen, journalist Aita Ighodaro, and actresses Olivia Wilde and Rosario Dawson, among others.
-In 2009, actress Pia Glenn castigated him as "cowardly, dysfunctional, and immature" after he ditched her via email.

-In 2021, Rushdie married American poet and novelist Rachel Eliza Griffiths.

-In 1999, Rushdie had an operation to correct ptosis, a problem with the levator palpebrae superioris muscle that causes drooping of the upper eyelid.
-According to Rushdie, this condition made it increasingly difficult for him to open his eyes.
-He said: "If I hadn't had an operation, in a couple of years from now I wouldn't have been able to open my eyes at all."

-Since 2000, Rushdie has lived in the United States, mostly near Union Square in Lower Manhattan, New York City.
-He is a fan of the English football club Tottenham Hotspur.
+Rushdie is a fan of the English football club Tottenham Hotspur.
 He has been a holder of the Person of Indian Origin Card, which grants certain rights to people of the Indian diaspora short of full citizenship.

+Rushdie's niece is the pianist Mishka Rushdie Momen.